TinyMCE plugin Yeoman generator

-The plugin generator is built with Yeoman, which if you haven’t heard about it before is a project scaffolding tool, so to get started you have to install both
+The plugin generator is built with the project scaffolding tool Yeoman.
+To get started install both

 yo (the yeoman command) and the generator with the following command: